sieve-project/sieve/docs/demo.md

 ## Using Sieve to detect a time-travel bug in rabbitmq-operator

-**Before trying the demo, please ensure your local environment meet all the [requirements](https://github.com/sieve-project/sieve#requirements) otherwise Sieve may not work.**
+**Before trying the demo, please ensure your local environment meets all the [requirements](https://github.com/sieve-project/sieve#requirements) otherwise Sieve may not work.**

 ### What is Sieve?